-A stack of fluffy Homemade Banana Waffles served with your favorite toppings is the best way to start any morning.
-This easy waffle recipe makes waffles that have a crispy outside and a soft tender inside with the perfect banana bread flavor.
+A stack of fluffy Banana Waffles served with your favorite toppings is the best way to start any morning.
+These easy homemade waffles have a crispy outside and a soft tender inside with the perfect banana bread flavor.

 It is a delicious and easy breakfast that everyone in your family will love.

-We usually make these Banana Pancakes, but this week I decided to change it up and make a batch of banana waffles for breakfast.
-A few tweaks to these Spiced Apple Waffles, and I had a new breakfast favorite.
+We usually make these Banana Pancakes for breakfast, but this week I decided to change it up and make a batch of homemade banana waffles for breakfast.
+A few tweaks to these Apple Waffles, and we had a new breakfast favorite.

 Sure, you could make waffles from a box mix, but waffles from scratch are just as easy and taste so much better.
 Trust me.
-Homemade waffles are quite simple and easy to make in minutes.
+These homemade waffles are quite simple and can be made in minutes.

 - Create a “hole” in the center of the dry ingredients.